null Skip to main content

 Adding to basket… The item has been added

-WINNER OF THE ORWELL PRIZE WINNER OF THE MICHEL DÉON PRIZE SHORTLISTED FOR THE BAILLIE GIFFORD PRIZE SHORTLISTED FOR NON-FICTION BOOK OF THE YEAR IN THE IRISH BOOK AWARDS ‘The most important work of contemporary reporting I have ever read’ SALLY ROONEY
+WINNER OF THE ORWELL PRIZE WINNER OF IRISH BOOK OF THE YEAR SHORTLISTED FOR THE BAILLIE GIFFORD PRIZE ‘The most important work of contemporary reporting I have ever read’ SALLY ROONEY

 The Western world has turned its back on refugees, fuelling one of the most devastating human rights disasters in history.